Take some seeds, leave some seeds.

 When to plant your seeds

 Many Minnesota native flower seeds need a period of cold in order to sprout.
 This is called cold stratification.
 The freeze/thaw cycle of a Minnesota winter help break open the seed and allow it to grow.
 You can mimic this process in two ways.
 Spread the seeds in the late fall, right before it snows, and they should sprout in the spring.
 You can also put seeds on a damp paper towel in a bag in the refrigerator for a month or two, then plant afterwards.

 When will they flower?

 Most Minnesota native flowers will take two to three years before they bloom.
 This is because they are spending all their energy growing strong, deep roots.
 Some Minnesota flowers have roots that go down 5 feet or more into the ground!
 Be patient, and your flowers will delight pollinators and neighbors for years to come.
 Some seeds donated to the Library are annuals which will flower the same year they are planted.
 Others are cultivars, which could be annual or perennial.

-The Little Seed Library at Discovery Point was crafted by two of our Master Water Steward volunteers, Bob C and Bob P. This free seed exchange was inspired by Do It Green!
+The Little Seed Library at Discovery Point was crafted by two of our Minnesota Water Steward volunteers, Bob C and Bob P. This free seed exchange was inspired by Do It Green!
 Minnesota, who also runs a Little Seed Library out of the Midtown Global Market in Minneapolis.